saturnflyer/chemistrykit/README.md

 -a, --all                   Run every beaker regardless of tag.
 -b, --beakers [BEAKERS]     Pass a list of beaker paths to be executed.
 -c, --config [PATH]         Pass the path to an alternative config.yaml file.
--r, --results_file [NAME]   Specify the name of your results file.
 --tag [TAGS]                Specify a list of tags to run or exclude.
 --params [HASH]             Send a list of "key:value" parameters to the ENV.
 -x, --retry [INT]           How many times should a failing test be retried.